naibor/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that deletes file /tmp/my_first_directory/betty A script that deletes the directory /tmp/my_first_directory A script that changes the working directory to the previous one
+A script that deletes file /tmp/my_first_directory/betty A script that deletes the directory /tmp/my_first_directory A script that changes the working directory to the previous one A script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.